In this post I’m happy to feature two short clips of sociologists at the University of Nevada, Las Vegas talking about

 First, in this two-minute clip, Barb Brents discusses the way that the sex industry in Las Vegas is set up in ways that protect “referral services” (the organizations that arrange for what often includes sex work), while exposing sex workers to policing and criminalization:

 Second, Crystal Jackson, takes two minutes to explain that the stereotype of sex workers — women who have sex with men — makes male sex workers invisible and transgender sex workers seem deviant.
 This has consequences.
 It means that men in the sex industry are more able to evade the police (who aren’t looking for them), while transgender sex workers are even more likely than women to experience abuse from both the police and clients.
-This means that patriarchy is an insufficient theory with which to theorize sex work.Lisa Wade is a professor of sociology at Occidental College.
+This means that patriarchy is an insufficient theory with which to theorize sex work.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.